October

 West African Male92.0928

-Beyond numerical scores, we measure whether the AI's final recommendation label (e.g. "Strongly Recommended", "Recommended", "Not Recommended") changes between paired candidates.
-A label change would indicate that demographic signals affect the hiring outcome.
+Beyond scores, we measure whether the final recommendation label changes between paired candidates.
+A change would mean demographics affect the outcome.

 100%Consistent